bitagoras/xtype/README.md

 The name Xeno derives from the ancient Greek word ξένος (_alien_), which well describes the property of a non-human-readable binary language.

-Currently it exists neither a Xeno library nor a Xeno editor or reader.
+Up to now there exists neither a Xeno library nor a Xeno editor or reader.

 Basic idea
 ----------